 The advisor/student relationship, particularly for Ph.D. students, is an extremely important one.
-Maintaining frequent contact with the advisor via weekly meetings, phone, Zoom, Facetime, and so forth will benefit the student and advisor greatly.
+Maintaining contact with the advisor via frequent meetings, calls, and communications will benefit the student and advisor greatly.
+Students are recommended to meet weekly or bi-weekly with their advisor, particularly online students who have less opportunities for informal interactions with their advisor and other faculty mentors.